dgcameron/erpcloudextract/README.md

 [Using Data Sync to Extract and Load Data from Fusion SaaS using the BI Cloud Connector (BICC) and UCM](https://www.ateam-oracle.com/using-data-sync-to-load-data-from-fusionsaas-using-bicc-and-ucm)
 [Set up Oracle Fusion SaaS Business Intelligence Cloud Connector (BICC) to use Oracle Cloud Infrastructure (OCI) Object Storage](https://www.ateam-oracle.com/set-up-oracle-fusion-saas-business-intelligence-cloud-connector-bicc-to-use-oracle-cloud-infrastructure-oci-object-storage)

+- Extract to:
-- Extract to UCM (now called Oracle Webcenter Content Server), Cloud Storage Service (Classic), or OCI Object Storage.
-Note Oracle Storage Service Classic is not recommended and will not be discussed further in these notes.
+    - UCM (now called Oracle Webcenter Content Server).
+    - or Cloud Storage Service (Classic - not recommended and will not be discussed further in these notes).
+    - or OCI Object Storage (recommended).
 - Steps
-    - Add offering.
+    - Add offering
     - Add a datastore for an offering (View Object).
     - Configure where to load data (UCM, Cloud Storage Service, or Object Storage).
 BICC extract job creates a zip file with:
         - Metadata comma-separated value (.mdcsv) files: metadata files with details about columns and data type definitions for Flex VOs.